Vishelbachen/Ceyona/ARCHITECTURE.md

 # 🔒 ARCHITECTURAL RULES

 ## 1. File creation rule
-A new module is created ONLY if:
+A module is created ONLY if:
-- extending existing module would violate responsibility boundaries
+- extending existing module breaks responsibility boundaries

 ---

 ## 2. Single Responsibility Principle
-Each module must have exactly one responsibility.
+Each module has exactly one responsibility.

-No mixed concerns allowed.
+No mixed concerns.

 ---

 ## 3. Deletion rule
-Unused or abandoned modules must be removed immediately.
+Unused modules must be removed immediately.

-No dead code.

 ---